Tween Broken Doll Costume

 - Plaid skirt has hemline ruffles of purple interlock & polka-dot knit mesh

-- Large purple fabric bow fastens to back of dress w/ Velcro
+- Large purple fabric bow fastens to back of dress w/ Hook and Loop fastener

-- Choker is satin ribbon w/ polka-dot mesh ruffle & ribbon bow anchored w/ button; fastens w/ Velcro
+- Choker is satin ribbon w/ polka-dot mesh ruffle & ribbon bow anchored w/ button; fastens w/ Hook and Loop fastener

 - Foam mini top hat slides over plastic headband w/ elastic loops